 Miscellaneous:

 This Agreement and its exhibits and any documents referred to herein constitute the complete understanding of the parties and merge and supersede any and all other discussions, agreements and understandings, either oral or written, between the parties with respect to the subject matter hereof.
-No presumptions shall apply against either party as result of the drafting or negotiation of this Agreement.
+No presumptions shall apply against either party as a result of the drafting or negotiation of this Agreement.
 The Company shall not have the right to assign this Agreement to any successor or assign without the prior written consent of the City.
 Amendments or modifications to this Agreement shall not be effective until a written amendment is signed by the Mayor, on behalf of the City, and by an authorized officer of the Company, on behalf of the Company.
 This Agreement may be executed in two or more counterparts, each of which shall be deemed to be an original, but all of which together shall constitute one and the same Agreement.
 Counterparts executed or signatures delivered or stored by electronic means (such as e-mailed PDF files) are deemed to be original counterparts or signatures for all purposes.

 Agreed to and Accepted: